 Without appropriate security controls related to the use of mobile devices by Triumph management, Board members, and contracted employees, the risk is increased that the confidentiality, integrity, and availability of Triumph data and IT resources may be compromised.
+A similar finding was communicated to Triumph management in connection with our report No. 2020-057 (Finding 1).

-Recommendation: We recommend that Triumph enhance certain security controls related to Triumph management, Board member, and contracted employee use of mobile devices to ensure the confidentiality, integrity, and availability of Triumph data and IT resources.
+Recommendation: We again recommend that Triumph enhance certain security controls related to Triumph management, Board member, and contracted employee use of mobile devices to ensure the confidentiality, integrity, and availability of Triumph data and IT resources.